gowtham291/2023-fifa-womens-wc/README.md

 The results were compared against a purely FIFA rankings-based prediction model.
 The predictions will also be compared against the actual tournament results.

 On the eve of the World Cup, the model predicts England to win it.
-As of July 26's Canada - Ireland match, model accuracy - 67%.
+As of July 28's China - Haiti match, model accuracy - 56%.

 ![Knockout Stage Bracket](Images/model-based.png)